AnnemarieWittig/internship-diary/Tasks/outstandingTasks27112020.md

 * [ ] translate the generic parts of the templates to english / German
   * [ ] English templates
   * [x] German templates
+    * [x] compare German-machine translation with English templates AP
-    * [ ] compare German-machine translation with English templates
+    * [ ] compare German-machine translation with English templates VOC
 * [ ] translate a text on conformity
 * [ ] add contributors, editors, etc